 Over 12 memorable days on the Thelon we will have time for hiking across the tundra and Canadian shield and for fishing the pristine waters for lake trout and arctic grayling.

 This trip features Nahanni Wild’s commitment to providing the highest quality of wilderness experience.
 Our commitment to quality, adventure and respect can be found in our outfitting, professional guides and love of wild places.

 In addition to our expedition tarps and four-season tents we will be travelling with a large screened shelter ensuring a comfortable camp experience.
 Each evening we will set up camp on sheltered beaches with opportunities for exploration and learning.
 Our wide selection of interpretive materials allow species identification and a window into the lives of those who have travelled these routes for millennia.

-Special attention will be paid to historical sites including John Hornby's cabin, inukshuks, tent rings, and other archeological evidence of Inuit culture.
+Special attention will be paid to historical sites including historical sites, inukshuks, tent rings, and other archeological evidence of Inuit culture.